Jacobus de Voragine: Biography

 Jacobus was born either in Varazze or in Genoa, where a family originally from Varazze and bearing that name is attested at the time.
 He entered the Dominican order in 1244, and became the prior at Como, Bologna and Asti in succession.
 Besides preaching with success in many parts of Italy, he also taught in the schools of his own fraternity.
 He was provincial of Lombardy from 1267 till 1286, when he was removed at the meeting of the order in Paris.
 He also represented his own province at the councils of Lucca (1288) and Ferrara (1290).
 On the last occasion he was one of the four delegates charged with signifying Pope Nicholas IV's desire for the deposition of Munio de Zamora – who had been master of the Dominican order from 1285 and was eventually deprived of his office by a papal bull dated 12 April 1291.

 In 1288 Nicholas empowered him to absolve the people of Genoa for their offence in aiding the Sicilians against Charles II.
 Early in 1292 the same pope, himself a Franciscan, summoned Jacobus to Rome, intending to consecrate him archbishop of Genoa.
 Jacobus reached Rome on Palm Sunday (30 March), only to find his patron ill of a deadly sickness, from which he died on Good Friday (4 April).
 The cardinals, however, propter honorem Communis Januae ("for the honor of the commune of Genoa"), determined to carry out this consecration on the Sunday after Easter.
 He was a good bishop, and especially distinguished himself by his efforts to appease the civil discords of Genoa among Guelfs and Ghibellines.
-A story, mentioned by Echard as unworthy of credit, makes Pope Boniface VIII, on the first day of Lent, cast the ashes in the archbishop's eyes instead of on his head, with the words, "Remember that thou art a Ghibelline, and with thy fellow Ghibellines wilt return to naught."
+A story, mentioned by Échard as unworthy of credit, makes Pope Boniface VIII, on the first day of Lent, cast the ashes in the archbishop's eyes instead of on his head, with the words, "Remember that thou art a Ghibelline, and with thy fellow Ghibellines wilt return to naught."

 He died in 1298 or 1299, and was buried in the Dominican church at Genoa.
 He was beatified by Pius VII in 1816.